Javaabu/menu-builder/README.md

 }
 ```

-When overriding the views, you may use the following variables in your views:
+When overriding the views, you may use the following methods in your views:
 ```php
 $getLabel() // returns the label of the menu item
 $getLink() // returns the link of the menu item